By Amber and Rustina, Contributing Writers

 If you’re thinking of homeschooling, take a look at the reasons why more families are homeschooling.

-Homeschooling Can Give a Fresh Change from a Negative Experience
+1. Homeschooling Can Give a Fresh Change from a Negative Experience

 Sometimes kids just need a new setting to learn in.
-School can be tough, whether bullying is the issue, or kids just struggle to learn in a school setting, making the change to homeschool may be exactly what your child needs.
+School can be tough.
+Whether bullying is the issue or just struggling to learn in a school setting, making the change to homeschool may be exactly what your child needs.
 The traditional classroom setting might be a negative situation for some kids, making learning difficult.

-Homeschooling Can Give a Higher Education
+2. Homeschooling Can Give a Higher Education

 When you as a parent have the ability to choose your child’s education, you can control the quality as well as the type of education you give your child.
 Of course, you’ll need to comply with your state’s requirements, but ultimately, you get to decide what you teach your child when you homeschool.
 This can allow you to bring in more specialized opportunities based on your child’s interest.

-Homeschooling Can Improve Your Child’s Social Interactions
+3. Homeschooling Can Improve Your Child’s Social Interactions

 One of the biggest questions that comes up when you choose to homeschool, is always…how will your children be socialized?
 But did you know that homeschooling can actually improve the way your children interact with others?
 Essentially, homeschooling gives you the control to put your child in situations that you feel are best for them.
 They also learn to interact with a wide variety of age groups.
 Many communities also have a homeschool co-op, as well as sports and clubs.
 Allowing your child to be a part of these things will allow for situations for your child to have social interaction.

 But let’s suppose you choose not to participate in the above mentioned activities.
 Your child can still have the ability to socialize.
 More than likely your child will come into contact with people they wouldn’t otherwise see on a daily basis, such as at the grocery store, the doctor, etc. You can encourage your child to communicate with these people, stretching their social interactions.